-Pay: Income Diary pays $200 for articles that are a minimum of 1,500 words.
+Pay: Income Diary pays $200 for articles that are a minimum of 1,500 words, although their website states that their budget for well-written articles can be as high as $300.
 Their website will also sometimes list topic-specific articles they’re currently looking for (such as SEO, for example) at a higher rate of pay.

 - Creating great content

 - Interviews with experts